What Is Seroquel (Quetiapine) Used for?

 - Cataracts in eyes

-- Stevens-Johnson Syndrome: potentially life-threatening severe rash, allergic-like reaction, including fever, unconsciousness, raised welts, loss of consciousness, difficulty speaking, coma, sores in mouth and mucous tissue, requires emergency transport to ICU or burn unit
+- Stevens-Johnson Syndrome: potentially life-threatening severe rash, allergic-like reaction, including fever, unconsciousness, raised welts, loss of consciousness, difficulty speaking, coma, sores in the mouth and mucous tissue, requires emergency transport to ICU or burn unit

 - Slowed heartbeat